PowerPoint animation: Drawbacks

 Though animations can be created easily using Custom Animations provided in Microsoft PowerPoint, it may be much more tedious to complete a project in PowerPoint than in professional animation programs such as Adobe Flash due to the absence of key frames and tweening in the former.
+This limitation can be worked around with the "Morph" transition, which was introduced in PowerPoint 2019.

 When effects such as Emphasis Grow/Shrink and Spin are applied to objects, they may appear to be jagged or pixelated when previewing in the slide show.
 In addition, excessive use of these effects may degrade the slide show's performance.
 PowerPoint's built in Hardware Graphics Acceleration feature does help in minimizing these setbacks, however.
 Graphics acceleration, though, requires a video card that supports Microsoft Direct3D.
 Additionally, some animations may appear different when played in older versions of PowerPoint, or not be present at all.

 PowerPoint 2000 and later versions introduced macro security to help protect computers from malicious code within a PowerPoint presentation.
 This led to disabling all VBA or macro code by default, causing presentations containing codes unable to run properly, unless the viewer adjusted their macro security settings to the Low setting.
 Security Warning in PowerPoint 2007 alerts the user of macros in a presentation as soon as it is opened, giving the option to run the presentation with or without the macros enabled.

 PowerPoint is unavailable for Linux and other operating systems, meaning that unlike open-source alternatives such as SVG, animations are not portable across a range of computers or phones.
 PowerPoint animations however can be rendered with varying degrees of success through compatible tools such as LibreOffice Impress and Calligra Stage.